Kaitoukid93/Ambinity/README.md

-# Ambino LED Controller
+# Ambinity

 ![Ambino Application logo](adrilight/zoe.ico)

-> An Application to control All Ambino's LED products with Ambilight and effect feature
+> An Application to control All Ambino's LED products and OpenRGB Support Product with Ambilight and effect feature

 ## What does it do?